AI Governance

 How does conformity assessment work for high-risk AI systems?

-Two pathways exist under Article 43: internal control (Annex VI) allows provider self-verification when harmonised standards are fully applied, and third-party assessment by a notified body (Annex VII) is required for biometric identification systems and when standards are unavailable or partially applied [EU AI Act Art.
+Two pathways exist under Article 43: internal control (Annex VI) allows provider self-verification when harmonised standards are fully applied, and third-party assessment by a notified body (Annex VII) is required when standards are unavailable, not applied, or only partially applied [EU AI Act Art.
 43].
+For biometric systems (Category 1), internal control is available when standards are fully applied; because no harmonised AI Act standards exist as of mid-2026, biometric providers currently require notified body assessment.
 Certificates are valid for four years, renewable after re-assessment.
 Substantial modifications require a new cycle.

 What is the Fundamental Rights Impact Assessment under the EU AI Act?